"When you say yes to others, make sure you are not saying no to yourself."

 The Pushover's Inner Judge

-Watch the Pushover when he finally snaps.
-The judgment that pours out is not measured or merciful—it's everything he's been holding back, weaponized by years of suppression.
-The Judge never left—he's been building pressure behind every surrender.
+Watch the Pushover when he snaps.
+The judgment that pours out is not measured or merciful.
+It is everything he has been holding back, weaponized by years of suppression.
+The Judge never left.
+He has been building pressure behind every surrender.

 Recovery asks him to plant his feet without turning to stone.
-He has to see that all his flexibility was really running away from his own authority.
-When he lets the Judge in him speak, he finds a way to keep the peace that actually holds the line.
+He must see that all his flexibility was running from his own authority.
+When he lets the Judge in him speak, he finds a way to keep the peace that holds the line.

 The Pushover's Transformation

-When a man faces this shadow, the Pushover's compassion becomes something with teeth in it.
+When a man faces this shadow, the Pushover's compassion becomes something with teeth.
 His empathy turns into real knowledge of what people go through.
 His patience becomes the ability to tell the difference between a situation that needs time and one that needs action now.
-His kindness stops being a way to avoid things and starts being the courage to say what needs saying.
+His kindness stops being a way to avoid things and becomes the courage to say what needs saying.

-The transformed Pushover learns that mercy without accountability is just looking the other way.
-Sometimes the most compassionate thing you can do is confront someone.
-Peace that lasts comes from dealing with harm head-on, not pretending it isn't there.
+The transformed Pushover learns that mercy without accountability is looking the other way.
+Sometimes the most compassionate act is confrontation.
+Peace that lasts comes from dealing with harm head-on, not pretending it is not there.

 Living with the Pushover Shadow